NorthStarUAS/aura-hardware-legacy/aura-board-v2.3/README.md

   TSR2-2450 has a white dot next to it.
 This corresponds with the hole nearest the edge of the board.
-- [ ] You can go ahead and power up the board at this point (I recommend using < 20 volt supply untile the capacitor is installed.)
+- [ ] You can go ahead and power up the board at this point (I recommend using < 20 volt supply until the capacitor is installed.)
   Using the schematic and board layout, test all the 5v points to make sure power is getting to the correct locations.
 - [ ] Install the 22uf63v capacitor being careful to note polarity.